 We focus on improving the customer experience and contract public and private operators to deliver customer-focused transport services on our behalf.

-Transport operating agencies, such as Roads and Maritime Services, Sydney Metro, Sydney Trains and NSW Trains, focus on service delivery – providing safe, reliable, clean and efficient transport services.
+Transport operating agencies, such as Roads and Maritime Services, Sydney Metro, State Transit, Sydney Trains, and NSW Trains, focus on service delivery – providing safe, reliable, clean and efficient transport services.

 TfNSW’s Information Access Unit is responsible for centralised acknowledgement on behalf of, and referral of formal access applications to the following NSW Government agencies within the Transport Cluster: